 Samsung Galaxy A33 design and build quality

 Samsung seems fearful of experimenting with the design language.
-However, that is not necessarily a bad thing with the Galaxy A33 because of its mix of plastic at the back and Gorilla Glass in front it looks very appealing.
+This is not necessarily a bad thing because with the Galaxy A33 and its mix of plastic at the back and Gorilla Glass in front, it remains very easy on the eyes.
 Thanks to solid workmanship, the smartphone has a high-quality feel, and the Galaxy A33 also scores with an IP67 certification.

 What I liked: